devvorb/Imperia-tabletop-rpg/README.md

 * Combat: the essentials of it are that it is a turn by turn game, every character plays one after another or every team plays one after another.
 Whenever a GM says so (or the rules) certain players may get a reaction or throw a dice to know if they get to react.
 Every action should be a very short action but a player can say they waste a couple turns in order to do something bigger, again it is up to the GM to decide if they get reactions during this time and how many turns this is.
 All so all living beings and some non-living ones have HP, when it falls to 0 they are k.o for living ones and gone for dead ones and if something is k.o then it can be killed (but if the GM decides that logically this monster or this character should have died before then he/she can kill the poor soul)

 # Character creation
 This section will overview the entire process of creating a character.
 A very important step in an Imperia game, after all what you make now will “be” you for however long you decide to make your games last.
 The first step is an unofficial one as it has no influence when looking at game mechanics and that step is to decide what kind of character you want.
 Imagining your character can be a great way to later decide the more precise things.
-You will not be searching for the same things in your character if you are making a woodcutter bent on finding the best wood in the world or if you are a bounty hunter that has been hunting a nobel lady for the past 2 years.
+You will not be searching for the same things in your character if you are making a woodcutter bent on finding the best wood in the world or if you are a bounty hunter that has been hunting a nobel for the past 2 years.

 * The first "real" thing you will want to think about after having made your character is what elemental magic they will have.
 Here you must choose one element (element defined very loosely here) and then that is your magic.
 The only rule is that you cannot choose a magic deemed overpowered, everybody will have their own definition, but if you can insta kill someone without training, immobilise without restrictions, reincarnate without limits, etc… Then you probably have something overpowered.
 Although more in depth ideas will be given, a few examples of magics are fire, lightning, lions, seaweed, spice, earth, weather, animation, gravity and snowflakes.
 As you can see the game’s definition of element is not a common one.